-Read instruction manual before installing, using or servicing water heater.
+Read the instruction manual before installing, using, or servicing the water heater.

-- Improper use may result in fire or explosion. - Maintain required clearances to combustibles.
+- Improper use can result in fire or explosion. - Maintain required clearances to combustibles.

 Minimum clearances between water heater and combustible construction are 0 inch at the sides and rear, 5.5" (14.0 cm) from the front and 12" (30.5 cm) from top.
 (Standard clearance.)
 If clearances stated on the heater differ from standard clearances, install water heater according to clearances stated on the heater.